anefzaoui/personal-react-boilerplate/README.md

 ## Code

-The proect's structure consists of two main folders:
+The project's structure consists of two main folders:

 1. `src/app`: the code directory.
 2. `src/public`: the build directory.